root-systems/cobuy-meta/notes/fruit-and-vege-coop.md

 - payment tracking
 - availability of supplier inventory
 - admin spends roughly one hour per day of the week, for only $30 total
-- difficult to jump into admin role
+- difficult to jump into admin role, big learning curve